raywan-110/Quantization-DNNs/README.md

 simulate [TensorFlow Lite](https://arxiv.org/abs/1712.05877) with PyTorch API
 reference: <https://www.zhihu.com/people/xu-yong-zhe-65/posts>
-Since we just use Pytorch API to implement INT8 quantization, we cannot obtain the speed-up effect proposed in the paper, but just simulate the influence brought be the quantization operation.
+Since I just use Pytorch API to implement INT8 quantization, I cannot obtain the speed-up effect proposed in the paper, but just simulate the influence brought be the quantization operation.
 - - -

 ## Usage